Using Theory X and Theory Y to Pick the Best Management Style

 The best solution is to hire the right people all of the time: employees who are intrinsically motivated and who you can trust to do the work without supervision.
 That, however, isn’t always easy to do and you may find yourself with a team that needs a lot more managing than you’d like to do.

 You can, however, through hard work, and the re-evaluation of tasks, help teach people to become more independent, but, it's not an easy task.
-If you can succeed though, self-motivated employees are the best for your business.
+If you can succeed though, in hiring superior, self-motivated employees who are the best for your business, you will be able to use the Theory Y management style.
+Won't that be grand?

 Suzanne Lucas is a freelance writer who spent 10 years in corporate human resources, where she hired, fired, managed the numbers, and double-checked with the lawyers.